fahzee1/slicer/README.md

 Really, it would be better to generate the images in a separate task, outside of the request-response cycle.
 For example, using a tool like celery.
 This added too much complexity for this project.

+Also note, usually it is not good to include a large zip file (like our example ct data set) in a repository.